Werner Drewes: Early life and education

-In 1921 his friendship with a French artist, Sébastien Laurent, led him to begin studies in Weimar at Bauhaus, then a new school which taught an integrated approach to the fine and applied arts.
+In 1921 his friendship with a French artist, Sébastien Laurent, led him to begin studies in Weimar at Bauhaus, then a new school that taught an integrated approach to the fine and applied arts.
 His instructors were Johannes Itten and Lyonel Feininger, whose paintings were expressionist and abstract, and Paul Klee, who taught bookbinding, stained glass, and murals.
 While at Bauhaus Drewes produced a portfolio of ten woodblock prints entitled "Ecce Homo."

-In 1923 and 1924 he studied art during travels throughout Italy, Spain, the United States, and Central America and in 1926 he traveled to San Francisco, Japan, and Korea, thence taking the Trans-Siberian railway to Manchuria, Moscow, and Warsaw.
+In 1923 and 1924 he studied art during travels throughout Italy, Spain, the United States, and Central America and in 1926 he traveled to San Francisco, Japan, and Korea, thence taking the Trans-Siberian Railway to Manchuria, Moscow, and Warsaw.
 He later said the El Grecos he saw proved to be most influential in his work.
 While traveling, he exhibited: (1) etchings in Madrid (1923) and Montevideo (1924), (2) oils and etchings in Buenos Aires and St. Louis (1925), and (3) etchings in San Francisco (1926).
 He paid his way by the sales these exhibits produced and by taking commissions to paint portraits.
 While in San Francisco he set up a shop from which he sold prints he had made in Spain and South America.

 After his return to Germany in 1927 he resumed study at Bauhaus, which had been forced to relocate in Dessau, Saxony-Anhalt.
 His instructors at that time were László Moholy-Nagy (metal work), Wassily Kandinsky, and (painting), and Lyonel Feininger (prints).
 At this time he also worked and exhibited in Frankfurt.
 With the rise of Nazism abstract artists found it increasingly difficult to sell their work and, in 1930, Drewes, finding the political pressure unbearable, emigrated to the United States.
 There, despite the world economic crisis, Drewes was able to earn a living as a professional artist.